Algebraic deformation for (S)PDEs: Abstract

 \section{Abstract}

 We introduce a new algebraic framework based on the deformation of pre-Lie products.
-This allows us to provide a new construction of the algebraic objects at play in Regularity Structures in the work \cite{BHZ} and in \cite{BS} for deriving a general scheme for dispersive PDEs at low regularity.
-This construction also explains how the algebraic structure in \cite{BHZ} can be viewed as a deformation of the Butcher-Connes-Kreimer and the extraction-contraction Hopf algebras.
+This allows us to provide a new construction of the algebraic objects at play in Regularity Structures in the works by Bruned, Hairer and Zambotti (2019) and by Bruned and Schratz (2022) for deriving a general scheme for dispersive PDEs at low regularity.
+This construction also explains how the algebraic structure by Bruned et al. (2019) cited above can be viewed as a deformation of the Butcher-Connes-Kreimer and the extraction-contraction Hopf algebras.
 We start by deforming various pre-Lie products via a Taylor deformation and then we apply the Guin-Oudom procedure which gives us an associative product whose adjoint can be compared with known coproducts.
-This work reveals that pre-Lie products and their deformation can be a central object in the study of (S)PDEs.
+This work reveals that pre-Lie products and their deformation can be a central object in the study of (S)PDEs. \ where $ T $ is a rooted tree, $ \Labe : E_T \rightarrow E $ are the edge decorations and $ \Labn : N_T \rightarrow V $ are the node decorations, $ T_{\Labe}^{\Labn} $ is the decorated tree with such decorations.
+We have used the grading $ |\cdot|_{\text{grad}} $ defined in \eqref{grading}.